floki-gh/json-rpiecy/readme.md

 ## Installing
-The easiest way of installing is using the npm package:
+The easiest way of installing is using npm:
 ```
 $ npm i json-rpiecy -s
 ```
 Or using yarn:
 ```
-$ yarn install json-rpiecy
+$ yarn add json-rpiecy
 ```

 ## Usage